 If you want to pull through as a single-income family, you should make financial plans for the future.
 The first thing you need to do is build an emergency savings account to cover about three to six months of your basic expenses.
 This will help when unforeseen circumstances happen.

-When push comes to shove, you might get a payday loan to cover emergencies.
-So, take out some time to learn about different credit offers in Canada and how they work.
+When push comes to shove, if you need to get a loan, you might consider looking into your options to cover extra costs that can and do come up.
+So, take some time to learn about the different credit line options and how they work.

 Investing in life insurance is another strategic plan.
 If you pass away suddenly, your child(ren) can fall back on your insurance as a financial safety net.
 This money can see them through high school and help them take care of other living expenses until they can fend for themselves.